Sec-ant/lezer-mdast-markdown/README.md

-# lezer-markdown
+# lezer-mdast-markdown

 A Markdown parser for [Lezer](https://lezer.codemirror.net/), designed for [CodeMirror 6](https://codemirror.net/6/).

 ## Overview

-This parser provides CommonMark-compliant Markdown support for CodeMirror 6.
-It leverages [mdast-util-from-markdown](https://github.com/syntax-tree/mdast-util-from-markdown) for parsing and converts the resulting [MDAST](https://github.com/syntax-tree/mdast) (Markdown Abstract Syntax Tree) to Lezer's tree format.
-This approach ensures 100% specification compliance while maintaining compatibility with the Lezer parsing system.
+This parser bridges Markdown editing in CodeMirror 6 with the rich [mdast](https://github.com/syntax-tree/mdast) (Markdown Abstract Syntax Tree) ecosystem.
+By leveraging [mdast-util-from-markdown](https://github.com/syntax-tree/mdast-util-from-markdown) for parsing and converting the result to Lezer's tree format, it enables consistent tooling across editing, rendering, and linting workflows.

+**Key motivation**: Reuse existing mdast plugins instead of reimplementing the same functionality for different Markdown representations.
+This means editors, static site generators, and linters can share the same extension ecosystem, providing a unified experience when working with Markdown.

 The default parser supports CommonMark only.
-Additional syntax (GFM, frontmatter, math, etc.) can be added through the mdast extension ecosystem.
+Additional syntax (GFM, frontmatter, math, directives, etc.) can be added through micromark and mdast extensions.

+> **Note**: If you need an incremental parser with better performance characteristics, consider using [@lezer/markdown](https://github.com/lezer-parser/markdown) and [@codemirror/lang-markdown](https://github.com/codemirror/lang-markdown) instead.
+This project prioritizes mdast ecosystem integration over incremental parsing performance.

 ## Key Features